 The Hasegawa kit was issued in at least four different configurations but all were Bombers or modifications of Bombers such as the KA-3B and EKA-3B via extra parts.
 The canopy is the later Bomber canopy.
-The wheel brakes are the ones originally used on the Versions, but it may be that the later Bombers were fitted with them as well.
-The slats are depicted by fine engraved lines, rather than being extendable**, with a CLE wing slat represented inboard of the engine nacelle and non-CLE slats outboard.
-Not withstanding nit picky details like that, it is a very nice kit, as shown here, built and photographed by Paul Boyer.
+The wheel brakes are the ones originally used on the Versions; I've not seen a picture of a Bomber with them but that doesn't mean a few Bombers weren't subsequently shod with them as well**.
+The slats are depicted by fine engraved lines, rather than being extendable***, with a CLE wing slat represented inboard of the engine nacelle and non-CLE slats outboard.
+Not withstanding nit picky details like that, it is a very nice kit, as shown here, built and photographed by Dave Hansen:

 ***The normal parked configuration of the Skywarrior was with the slats extended and the flaps usually down.
 An extendable tail bumper is provided in the Hasegawa kit but it is normally up since it automatically retracted 15 seconds after touchdown and stayed up until the landing gear was next extended.